att-circ-contrl/PluginLibTTLTools/README.md

 The following classes are provided for trigger processing:
 * `LogicFIFO` - This encapsulates a FIFO buffer for TTL events.
 The internal implementation uses a fixed-sized circular buffer.
+Events have a timestamp, a boolean TTL state, and an optional integer tag associated with them.
-This is used as a base class for more complex logic-processing classes.
+The `LogicFIFO` class is used as a base class for more complex logic-processing classes.
-* `LogicMerger` - This is given pointers to several input FIFOs and polls them for pending events, providing the logical-AND or logical-OR of its inputs.
-This encapsulates logic for merging multiple sorted event lists.
+* `MergerBase` - This is given pointers to several input FIFOs and polls them for pending events.
+This encapsulates the logic for merging multiple in-order input event streams to produce an in-order output event stream.
-Polling also means we don't need input buffers (we use the upstream output buffers instead).
+Polling is used so that we don't need input buffers (the upstream output buffers are used instead). `MergerBase` is used as a base class for `MuxMerger` and `LogicMerger`.
+* `MuxMerger` - This is given pointers to several input FIFOs and polls them for pending events.
+These events are merged into an output stream, with output event tags indicating which input stream each event came from.
+Tags associated with input events are discarded.
+* `LogicMerger` - This is given pointers to several input FIFOs and polls them for pending events.
+An output stream is generated that's the logical-AND or logical-OR of the input channel states.
+Tags associated with input events are discarded.
 * `ConditionProcessor` - This looks at an input TTL signal for trigger events and asserts an output when a trigger event is seen.
 The input and output configurations are flexible (encapsulated by the `ConditionConfig` class).
+Tags associated with input events are discarded.

 A diagram illustrating some of the configurable trigger/output elements is shown below: